-The reason it ranks above the Mazda is because it has ISOFix in both outer rear seats and the top tether points are actually installed from the factory!
+The reason it ranks above the Mazda is that it has ISOFix in both outer rear seats and the top tether anchorages are actually installed from the factory!
 This means I rank it above the Mazda for ease of child seat fitting!

-Also like the BT-50. there is no central top tether, so the Ranger can only take two child seats.
+Also, like the BT-50. there is no central top tether anchorage, so the Ranger can only take two child seats.

 In the VW Amarok, there are ISOFix points in the two rear outer seats and they are well hidden within slits in the seat fabric at the back of the seat bases.
 They are clearly labelled but it could be a little tricky to locate the bars within the slits, especially on models with leather upholstery which doesn't easily stretch to let the ISOFix clip in.

-There are three metal top tether anchor points situated on the back of a one-piece backrest.
+There are three metal top tether anchorages situated on the back of a one-piece backrest.
 So you have to bring the whole backrest forward.
 To do this you have to move both front seats backrests and bases into their furthest forward positions.